 WEBER MAY FROM TIME TO TIME CHANGE THE DESIGN OF ITS PRODUCTS.
 NOTHING CONTAINED IN THIS VOLUNTARY WARRANTY SHALL BE CONSTRUED AS OBLIGATING WEBER TO INCORPORATE SUCH DESIGN CHANGES INTO PREVIOUSLY MANUFACTURED PRODUCTS, NOR SHALL SUCH CHANGES BE CONSTRUED AS AN ADMISSION THAT PREVIOUS DESIGNS WERE DEFECTIVE.

-Shield your barbecue from the elements with a heavy-duty premium barbecue cover.
+elements with a heavy-duty premium grill cover.